Social Action Committee at Temple Beth David

 Isaiah 58 is Temple Beth David's Social Action Committee.
 Its name was chosen by Rabbi Leonard Troupp who issued an appeal to the congregation in the fall of 1996 during a High Holiday sermon.
 His thought was that a congregation of this size should give back to the community in an organized, substantial and consistent way.
 The group of people who responded a few days later agreed with him and were more than willing to devote their time and efforts to ensure that it actually happened.

 Over the years, the Isaiah 58 Committee has had a significant impact on the lives of those in need.
 We started many projects and, although their leadership may have changed over the years, the projects have continued.
 It seems that they have a life of their own.
 And, as new people have joined us, their ideas have also become projects.
-(Full disclosure: When someone comes up with an idea at an Isaiah meeting, that person owns it.
-Sometimes this makes for very quiet meetings!)

 The Sharon Glasser PB&J Project is named after Sharon, who started it and made it the popular and successful project it remains today.
 The committee meets once a month from September to April and makes 300 sandwiches each time.
 In May, during Mitzvah Day, they make 500 to 1000.
 The sandwiches are given to the Family Service League in Huntington where they are distributed to anyone who comes to the facility or to the Community Food Council next door.
 In addition to the sandwiches, we provide juice, applesauce, or fruit to make a nutritionally complete meal.